sustainer-network/create-auth-token-command-handler-function/README.md

 The documentation that will be published to docs.sustainablenetwork.org through Cloud Endpoints.
 This follows the OpenAPI specs.

+To check for proper formatting before submitting, do `yarn checkbuild`.

 ### index.js

 This is the body of the function and should just immediately call a function imported from a package.